-Both MS Australia and MS Research Australia are committed to supporting the provision of proven therapies for improving the lives of people with MS. Our position on these issues is guided by a scientific, evidence-based approach and we advocate for a regulatory framework that will enable access to proven standardised formulations that have been clinically shown to be beneficial for specific medical needs (such as spasticity in MS where other medications are not effective or are contraindicated), while providing regulation that facilitates further research.
+MS Australia is committed to supporting the provision of proven therapies for improving the lives of people with MS. Our position on these issues is guided by a scientific, evidencebased approach and we advocate for a regulatory framework that will enable access to proven standardised formulations that have been clinically shown to be beneficial for specific medical needs (such as spasticity in MS where other medications are not effective or are contraindicated), while providing regulation that facilitates further research.